 Special assessments, as provided for in Article IV, Section 1 (c) (Board of Directors: Right of Assessment, Powers and Duties; Right of Assessment) hereof, may be authorized only by a vote of the Owners as defined in Article 1, Section 10 (Definitions; Member).
 Voting procedures shall be as provided for a maximum assessment increase, including all of the provisions of Section 3, (Maximum Assessments) above.

-Section 5.
-Initiation Fee

-The WPOA Board of Directors have discretion to levy an “Initiation Fee” to be imposed on a new owner of a Lot upon the transfer of a Lot to a new owner.

 ARTICLE XII